 library folder and reopen the project to re-generate it.

 local folder contains all settings that should not be shared across computer.
 Most of them are personal preferences such as Editor layout, window size and position.
-You should not use or modify the content of this folder and neither should your version control system.
+You should not use or modify the content of this folder.

 project.json, along with